-Copyright © 1995-2019 Michael P. Murray & Mike's Clock Clinic Mike's Clock Clinic Memberships: NAWCC 1600 Maryland Avenue Myrtle Point, OR 97458-1508 Phone: 541-559-1090, or 877-286-6762 (Toll Free)Here's a summary and all details are below.
+Copyright © 1995-2020 Michael P. Murray & Mike's Clock Clinic Mike's Clock Clinic Memberships: NAWCC 1600 Maryland Avenue Myrtle Point, OR 97458-1508 Phone: 541-559-1090, or 877-286-6762 (Toll Free)Here's a summary and all details are below.
 In essence I offer 3 levels of service and the rotor has a 2-year warranty: 1) Rotor rebuilding only; $165.00 when you remove and install the rebuilt rotor.
-2) You sending in the clock and I rebuild the rotor and do the removing and the installation $260.00.
+2) You sending in the clock and I rebuild the rotor and do the removing and the installation $275.00.
 This is by far the most frequent service performed.
-B-3 rotor rebuilding $150.00 Labor $50.00 Shipping via UPS ground $60.00 Total $260.00 3) You send in the clock and I rebuild both the rotor and movement where everything has a 2-year warranty except the coil, which is tested and normally does not need to be replaced and costs $710.00.
-B-3 rotor rebuilding $150.00 Overhauling the movement $500.00 Shipping via UPS ground $60.00 Total $710.00 The rotor only takes 3 to 4 weeks and the last two take 4 to 6 months and before you ask it is a function of how much work awaits me in the Clinic and the effort they require.
+B-3 rotor rebuilding $150.00 Labor $50.00 Shipping via UPS ground $75.00 Total $275.00 3) You send in the clock and I rebuild both the rotor and movement where everything has a 2-year warranty except the coil, which is tested and normally does not need to be replaced and costs $725.00.
+B-3 rotor rebuilding $150.00 Overhauling the movement $500.00 Shipping via UPS ground $75.00 Total $725.00 The rotor only takes 3 to 4 weeks and the last two take 4 to 6 months and before you ask it is a function of how much work awaits me in the Clinic and the effort they require.
+I do my best to ascertain whether or not you need a movement overhaul upon initial examination.
+If I feel it does need to be overhauled, I contact you in case you want it returned with nothing being done.
+I charge $50.00 for my time and whatever the shipping happens to be either $50.00 or $75.00 depending on the size of your case.

 Please do NOT call or E-mail unless you have read this entire Web pageE-mail address: Mike@revereclock.com (Preferred contact method) My main Web site is located at http://www.revereclock.com/ Main FTP site is located at http://www.atmosman.com/earthpdf.html